-Fatigue Design Method.
-The implementation of sophisticated surface enhancement technologies like LPB to induce deep, controlled compressive residual stresses requires the use of advanced predictive and design tools, so that the LPB treatment parameters can be optimized for a given application and component.
-In this context, three major predictive and design analysis tools are being used, viz., linear elastic fracture mechanics (LEFM) based fatigue crack growth codes such as AFGROW [21], finite element (FE) codes such as ALGOR and ANSYS, and Lambda's fatigue design diagram (FDD) [22] to predict fatigue performance in the presence of compressive RS in components.
-The optimal compressive residual stress distribution is determined iteratively by introducing the compressive residual stress from FDD into the FE model and determining both the magnitude and locations of compensatory tension and part distortion.
+The implementation of sophisticated surface enhancement technologies like LPB to induce deep, controlled compressive residual stresses require the use of advanced predictive and design tools, so that the LPB treatment parameters can be optimized for a given application and component.
+In this context, three major predictive and design analyses tools are being used, viz., linear elastic fracture mechanics (LEFM) based fatigue crack growth codes like AFGROW,21 finite element (FE) codes like ALGOR and ANSYS, and Lambda's FDD22 to predict fatigue performance in the presence of compressive RS in components.
+The optimal compressive residual stress distribution is determined iteratively by introducing the compressive residual stress from FDD into the FE model and determining both the magnitude and locations of compensatory tension and part-distortion.